 Surgical mesh products are often used to repair hernias, stress urinary incontinence and pelvic organ prolapse.
 But some have been found to cause pain, infection, scarring and damage to nearby organs, including the Boston Scientific ProtoGen transvaginal mesh, Mentor Corp.
 ObTape Vaginal Sling, Johnson & Johnson Gynecare Prolift, TVT Secur and Prosima pelvic mesh, C.R.
 Bard Avaulta Plus pelvic mesh, C.R.
 Bard Composix Kugel hernia patch, Ethicon Proceed hernia mesh and LifeCell AlloDerm hernia mesh.

 LEGAL REMEDIES FOR DEFECTIVE MEDICAL DEVICE INJURIES

 Medical device manufacturers are required by law to make products which are safe and which will provide the intended benefit.
 When they fail to safely design or manufacture the product or properly package or label it, they may held accountable in a court of law.

-The defective medical device lawyers of the Louthian Law Firm can help you obtain compensation for your injuries, pain and suffering, medical expenses, rehabilitation, loss of income and reduced quality of life.
 We will investigate every aspect of the product’s development and application to make sure all appropriate defendants are named in the lawsuit.
 This could include the laboratory which failed to conduct adequate pre-market testing; the manufacturer who failed to maintain quality control; the doctor or hospital which failed to warn of possible complications or give adequate instructions; as well as others whose negligence contributed to your injury.